astraub2/TeamSort/README.md

-# Moonshot
+# Hopper
-Team Builder by the Moonshot student development team for CIS 422: Software Engineering at the University of Oregon
+Team Builder by the Hopper student development team for CIS 422: Software Engineering at the University of Oregon

 #### Team Members
+* Anisha Aggarwal
+* Vinitha Gadiraju
 * Jared Smith
-* Tyler Quatraro
-* Yuan Wang
+* Amber Straub

 ## Setup
 Install the necessary modules (if needed):